Civitas Honors Program

 Sioux Falls, SD 57197

-Civitas is part of the Principia Consortium, a group of 25 college honors programs that together offer an honors study-abroad experience at the University of Glasgow in Scotland.
-Students take a required interdisciplinary honors seminar on the Scottish Enlightenment and two to four other courses that fill their major requirement or serve as electives.
-Augustana junior Maggie Dally (Sioux Falls) recently studied in Glasgow as part of that program and recorded her thoughts and perceptions in her blog Castles, Kilts, and Rain, which she and Civitas are happy to share with you.
+Civitas is a proud member of the Principia Consortium, a group of 25 college honors programs that offer honors study abroad opportunities through the University of Glasgow in Scotland.
+While in Scotland, Civitas students take a required interdisciplinary honors seminar on the Scottish Enlightenment and two to four other courses that fill their major requirement or serve as electives.
+While in the United Kingdom, students also have the opportunity to spend weekends and breaks traveling throughout Europe.
+For more information, please consult the Principia brochure or Augustana alum Maggie Dally’s blog Castles, Kilts, and Rain, which documents her experiences while studying in Glasgow in 2012.